Fireworks

 risk-averse society today.
 Just imagine if fireworks didn't exist and

-someone suddenly suggested the idea of allowing people to fire explosives into the
+someone suddenly suggested the idea of allowing people to fire lots of explosives into the

 What are fireworks?